jimmyjose-dev/VoiceForFlickr/README.md

 VoiceForFlickr
 =====================

-We call this adding emotions to pictures.
-Add voice to Flickr images
+Add emotions to pictures by inserting voice in Flickr images.

 **NOW OPENSOURCE**